WebAssembly/design/Threads.md

   * `f64.atomic.store`: (no conversion) atomically store 8 bytes

-Atomic read-modify-write (RMW) operators atomically read a value from an address , modify the value, and store the resulting value to the same address.
+Atomic read-modify-write (RMW) operators atomically read a value from an address, modify the value, and store the resulting value to the same address.
 All RMW operators return the value read from memory before the modify operation was performed.